Classical Jiri to Everest Trek- 18 days

 Accommodation

 During the trek, you will stay in small, family-run lodges called "tea houses," which are spread out along the road.
 The rooms are simple but cozy, with twin beds, warm blankets, and shared bathrooms.
 In lower villages, tea houses are cozier and may even have power and charging ports.
-As you go up, the amenities get simpler but still warm.
-The mood of these tea houses is unique; the dining rooms have fireplaces, the Sherpas are friendly, and you can meet other trekkers from all over the world.
+As you go up, the amenities get simpler but still available.
+The mood of these teahouses is unique; the dining rooms have fireplaces, the Sherpas are friendly, and you can meet other trekkers from all over the world.
 At each stop, there is more than just a place to sleep.
 There is also a chance to learn about the culture and get a real taste of mountain life.

 MEAL